ShipSoft/FairShip/README.md

 ## Contributing Code

 All packages are managed in Git and GitHub.
 Please either use the web interface to create pull requests or issues, or [send patches via email](https://git-send-email.io/).

+If your changes would also benefit [FairShip](https://github.com/ShipSoft/FairShip), please consider making a pull-request for your changes there.
+We can then pick up the changes from FairShip automatically.